nicos-angelopoulos/gbn/Readme.md

 Specially so for cancer patient data.

 Currently only tested on *nix like systems.
 Developed on Linux Mint 2020.\
-It should also work on MacOS with one of the linux-like platforms installed on them.
+It should also work on MacOS with one of the linux-like platforms installed.

 ## Executable dependencies